elastic/ml-cpp/build-setup/macos.md

 # Machine Learning Build Machine Setup for macOS

+These same instructions should work for native compilation on both x86_64 and aarch64 architectures.

 To ensure everything is consistent for redistributable builds we build all redistributable components from source.

 NOTE: if you upgrade macOS then Xcode may need to be re-installed.
 Please ensure your Xcode is still valid after upgrades.